Articles

 7. Use recognized methods

 Are you short of time to implement these actions?
 There are many recognized meeting management methodologies to help you rapidly improve the structure and organization of your meetings.
-We've already come across some of them in this guide.
+We have already come across some of them in this guide.

 The good news is that Klaxoon has a library of ready-to-use templates based on all these methodologies: